Starting a Business in Canada

 by Ray Brooks

 Canada is a country rich in opportunity.
 We newcomers came for reasons unique to ourselves but we all face the same challenge: how can we earn a living?
-Most of us want to find a job, but many of us employ ourselves or we incorporate a company and work in our new business.
-Some of us are natural entrepreneurs, who only want some professional advice to get started.
+Most of us want to find a job, but about 16 percent of us employ ourselves or we incorporate a company and work in our new business.
+That 16 percent means that about 40,000 newcomers to Canada start their own business.
+Some are natural entrepreneurs, who only want some professional advice to get started.
 Some are qualified and experienced people who cannot find employment in their profession and choose to use their skills the best way they can.
 This article is intended to serve their needs.

 What Business Can You Start?